Panaxnotoginseng/Exercise-3/README.md

 Sentence "%matplotlib inline" can be used to show figures in notebook, then "plt.show" will not be needed.
 But this will not work in Pycharm.

+100 000 names are used in training, saved in More Chinese Names.txt.

-Chinese name data sourse: https://github.com/wainshine/Chinese-Names-Corpus/tree/master (100 000 names are used in training).
+Chinese name data sourse: https://github.com/wainshine/Chinese-Names-Corpus/tree/master